objectlab/ObjectlabPartyVisualization/bar/README.md

 ### Fixed Screen Size and Other Settings

-To keep things as simple I decided to implement this with a fixed screen sizee.
+To keep things as simple I decided to implement this with a fixed screen size.
 Our A/V guys provided screens with 1900x1060 resolution so that is what I used.
 Looking at the source code you will notice several variables being set at the top:

 ```javascript
 // CONFIGS